Konamiman/Z280TechnicalManual/13-Z-Bus_External_Interface.md

 <br/>

 ![Figure 13-13.
 Memory to EPU Timing](Images/Figure13.13.png)<br/>
+<a id="figure-13-13-memory-to-epu-timing"></a>
 _Figure 13-13.
 Memory to EPU Timing_

 <br/>

 ![Figure 13-14.
 EPU Write to Memory](Images/Figure13.14.png)<br/>
+<a id="figure-13-14-epu-write-to-memory"></a>
 _Figure 13-14.
 EPU Write to Memory_

 #### 13.5.5.3 EPU-CPU Transactions

-If an extended instruction involves a transfer from the EPU to the Z280 CPU, the next non-refresh transaction following the fetch of the template is the EPU-to-CPU data transfer (Figure 13-15).
+If an extended instruction involves a transfer from the EPU to the Z280 CPU, the next non-refresh transaction following the fetch of the template is the EPU-to-CPU data transfer ([Figure 13-15](#figure-13-15-epu-to-cpu-timing)).
 EPU-to-CPU transactions have the same form as I/O read transactions and thus are four clock cycles long, unless extended by wait states.
 Although <ins>AS</ins> is asserted, no address is generated and the contents of the address bus are undefined.
 The "1110" status code on the ST<sub>3</sub>-ST<sub>0</sub> lines indicate an EPU-to-CPU transaction.

 <br/>

 ![Figure 13-15.
 EPU to CPU Timing](Images/Figure13.15.png)<br/>
+<a id="figure-13-15-epu-to-cpu-timing"></a>
 _Figure 13-15.
 EPU to CPU Timing_

 #### 13.5.5.4 <ins>PAUSE</ins> Timing

 The <ins>PAUSE</ins> signal is used to synchronize CPU-EPU activity in the case of overlapping extended instructions.
-The CPU samples the <ins>PAUSE</ins> signal within one bus clock period of the completion of the fetch of an extended instruction's template (Figure 13-16).
+The CPU samples the <ins>PAUSE</ins> signal within one bus clock period of the completion of the fetch of an extended instruction's template ([Figure 13-16](#figure-13-16-pause-timing)).
 If <ins>PAUSE</ins> is active when sampled, the CPU enters an idle state wherein all CPU activity is suspended.
 While in this idle state, the CPU samples the <ins>PAUSE</ins> input each processor clock cycle until <ins>PAUSE</ins> is deasserted.
 The CPU then resumes operation at the point at which it was suspended, either by executing the data transactions associated with the extended instruction (in the case of an extended instruction specifying an EPU-memory or CPU-EPU data transfer) or by starting the fetch of the next instruction (in the case of an extended instruction specifying an internal EPU operation).

 <br/>

 ![Figure 13-16.
 PAUSE Timing](Images/Figure13.16.png)<br/>
+<a id="figure-13-16-pause-timing"></a>
 _Figure 13-16.
 PAUSE Timing_